Rosina Ferrara: Image in art and culture

 John Singer Sargent, Rosina Ferrara, Head of Anacapri Girl, 1878, Berger Collection Educational Trust.
 Sargent, who gave the work to Frank Hyde, made an inscription in the lower right-hand corner of the painting.

 Ferrara was described by various painters as having the look of an Arab or Greek, the type seen in classical art such as that of Ancient Greece.
 Greek colonists settled in Capri in ancient times and left their mark in their descendants.
-When Charles Sprague Pearce showed his cabinet picture of Rosina for the Salon in 1882 he described her as "the tawney skinned, panther eyed, elf-like Rosina, wildest and lithest of all the savage creatures on the savage isle of Capri."
+When Charles Sprague Pearce showed his cabinet picture of Rosina for the Salon of 1882 he described her as "the tawney skinned, panther eyed, elf-like Rosina, wildest and lithest of all the savage creatures on the savage isle of Capri."

 English painter Adrian Stokes wrote of Rosina: "It used to be very easy for artists to find models; but now the grown-up girls are rather shy of strangers, and the priests think it is dangerous for them to pose.
 For all of that, there are some regular models to be had.
 Rosina is considered the first on the island, and certainly is a remarkably handsome young woman.
 She sits perfectly as a model of London or Paris."

-One of the John Singer Sargent paintings, Dans les Oliviers à Capri (Among the Olive Trees, Capri), was shown at the Paris salon in 1879.
+One of the John Singer Sargent paintings, Dans les Oliviers à Capri (Among the Olive Trees, Capri), was shown at the Salon of 1879 in Paris.
 Another version of the painting, A Capriote, held by the Museum of Fine Arts, Boston, was submitted to the Society of American Artists in New York in March 1879 for its annual exhibition.
 The museum describes the painting of Rosina, "Her twisted stance echoes the forms of the branches, expressing a kinship between them of wild and natural beauty.
 Sargent equates his model with a classically inspired dryad, making her an elemental part of the wild Capri landscape."
 He also made a third painting of the same setting.